Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Replica analysis

 In the thermodynamic limit $N,P\to\infty$ with the pattern load $\alpha=P/N=\mathcal{O}(1)$, the disorder-averaged moment of the partition function is dominated by contributions exponential in $N$.
 This enables the use of the saddle-point method, and the configurational average is determined by the extremum of the integrand with respect to the order parameters.
 Specifically, we obtain

 where

 with

-The saddle-point equations for the order parameters follow from extremizing Eq.~(\ref{eq:free-energy}), and the free energy is obtained by evaluating this expression at the corresponding self-consistent solution.
+Here, \(\mathop{\rm extr}\) denotes extremization with respect to the order parameters and their conjugate variables.
+The saddle-point equations follow from this extremization condition, and the free energy is obtained by evaluating the expression at the corresponding self-consistent solution.
 Details of the derivation are provided in Appendix~\ref{detailed-calc-replica}.